Abjad/abjad/trunk/abjad/docs/source/appendices/change_log/index.rst

     voicetools.iterate_semantic_voices_in_expr(reverse=[True, False])
     voicetools.iterate_voices_in_expr(reverse=[True, False])

-All labeling functions are now housed in the new ``labeltools`` package.
+All labeling functions are now housed in the new ``labeltools`` package:
-This entails the following changes:

 - Renamed::